 Many factors other than disease influence the results of chemistry tests.
 These factors may be preanalytical, analytical and post-analytical.
+Extra-analytic errors is applied to errors in which the cause is not identified or due to more than one factor (Whipple et al 2020).

 - Analytical variables are factors which influence the analytical procedure.